 \onecolumngrid

-\subsection{Acknowledgments:}
+\subsection{Acknowledgments}

-YL and EAK acknowledges support by a New Frontier Grant from Cornell University’s College of Arts and Sciences.
-EAK acknowledges support by the NSF under OAC-2118310, the Ewha Frontier 10-10 Research Grant, the Simons Fellowship in Theoretical Physics award 920665, and a New Frontier Grant from Cornell University’s College of Arts and Sciences.
+YL and EAK acknowledge support by a New Frontier Grant from Cornell University’s College of Arts and Sciences.
+EAK acknowledges support by the NSF under OAC-2118310, the Ewha Frontier 10-10 Research Grant, and the Simons Fellowship in Theoretical Physics award 920665.
 EAK performed a part of this work at the Aspen Center for Physics, which is supported by the National Science Foundation grant PHY-160761.

 \begin{flushleft} {\hypertarget{authorlist}{${}^\dagger$} Google Quantum AI and Collaborators}

 [2]{#1\textsuperscript{\textrm{ #2}}} [2]{\textsuperscript{\textrm{ #1} #2} \\} [2]{#1$^{\textrm{ #2}, \hyperlink{corrb}{\mathsection}}$} { }